Induced cosmological anisotropy by a gauge-gravity interaction: Gauge-Axion model

-It is also worthwhile to note that our analysis can be extended to non-abelian sectors, viz. $SU(2)$ or $SU(3)$ gauge groups \cite{Berghaus:2019cls,Choi:2022nlt}, which, when coupled to the axion field would encode a QCD axion, which is among one of the most compelling candidates for physics beyond the standard model (BSM).
+It is also worthwhile to note that our analysis can be extended to non-abelian sectors, viz. $SU(2)$ or $SU(3)$ gauge groups \cite{Berghaus:2019cls,Choi:2022nlt,Papageorgiou:2022prc}, which, when coupled to the axion field would encode a QCD axion, which is among one of the most compelling candidates for physics beyond the standard model (BSM).
 This axion solves the strong $CP$ problem \cite{Peccei:1977hh,Weinberg:1977ma} and is potentially a natural candidate for cold dark matter \cite{Preskill:1982cy,Dine:1982ah}.
 In string theory, a similar spectrum of particles dubbed axion-like particles (ALPs) can be identified as ultralight dark matter with a broad mass range and interesting cosmological consequences \cite{Svrcek:2006yi,Arvanitaki:2009fg,Grin:2019mub}.
 In general, the abundance of axion-like dark matter is determined by the axion mass term and the coupling of the axion to the gauge sector, i.e the decay constant, which depends on the cosmological epoch when the Peccei-Quinn (PQ) symmetry breaking takes place \cite{Arias:2012az,Kawasaki:2014sqa}.
+In the \emph{non-abelian} case, the axion (pseudo-scalar) and gauge term coupling do not vanish and is being contributed by the Chern-Simons type terms.
+In this case the Einstein equations will have one extra term proportional to the structure constants $f^a_{~bc}$ (which vanish in the $U(1)$ limit).

 The equations of motion derived from Eq.~\eqref{action1} are given below.

 \underline{\it{The Einstein equations}}

 where we add the stress-energy tensor for a perfect fluid, $\tilde{T}_{\mu\nu}^{\rm PF}$.
 We have simplified Eq.~\eqref{eq:Eeqs} by including the deviation from the base $\Lambda$CDM in $T_{\mu\nu}^{\rm AN}$, which we call the anisotropic stress-energy tensor; it takes the form